Mexican-Inspired Sweet Chili Ribs Recipe

 - Bake in oven for 3-4 hours depending on how many ribs you have.
 I let my pound of ribs cook for three and a half hours.

-- Sweet Chili Glaze - Quarter your Roma tomatoes and place on a small baking sheet.
+- For the sweet chili glaze, quarter your roma tomatoes and place on a small baking sheet.
 Add to oven and let roast for 1 hour.
 Remove from oven and let cool.
 When cool, peel off the skins and add to blender/food processor.
 Add juice from half a lime and all the spices minus the cilantro from the above recipe.
 Process until smooth.
 Adjust seasoning to taste and set aside until ribs are ready.

 - When the ribs are ready, remove the pan from the oven and allow to rest for ten minutes.
 Don't open the foil during this period.
 The trick is to allow the ribs to absorb all their juices while they cool.